chantalsantos7/chantalsantos7.github.io/index.markdown

 - A 'distraction' ability - player can place an object that emits a spooky sound, drawing any nearby enemies to that location.

-### Street Smiter
+### **Street Smiter**

 <img src="assets/images/StreetSmiterCover.png" alt="Street Smiter cover" title="Street Smiter" width="150" height="150"/>

 I am a Unity Developer for a mobile game project based on the Cantonese custom of 'villain hitting'.
+We submitted a prototype for consideration for the WINGS ELEVATE Game Accelerator 2023 grant and were the first runner-up.

+My responsibilities:
+- Implementing gameplay features for the prototype.
+- Implementing a modular event-driven architecture using Scriptable Objects for the alpha version, making it easier for disparate systems to interact with each other.
+- Writing technical documentation for the systems I am responsible for.